 The other four layers of Koshas are our energetic sheaths, the subtle body.
 Through the practice of yoga and meditation we penetrate into these layers and experience something very different from what we see or what we believe to be this world.
 This modern material world does such a good job at distracting us from our deeper selves that mostly people disbelieve and are disabled in the use of ones own internal power and infinite possibilities that lie within.
 By tapping into these sheaths we begin to realise a different truth of life.
 It can have a very positive effect.
 We can begin a conversation with the subconscious mind and that is all empowering.
 However the process is slow and one has to be patient and persistent with yogic practices; Yama, Niyama, Asana, Pranayama, Pratyahara Dyarana, Dyana, Samadhi.

 The koshas have a profound philosophical significance.
 In the traditional yoga system, the yoga of the Vedas and Bhakti Yoga (devotional yoga) the Koshas work in a similar way to the 8 limbs of Ashtanga Yoga*, 400 B.C.
 Each sheath is penetrated and realized one by one.
 The final layer leading beyond nirvana, beyond enlightenment, to the sheath that is a“nothingness”, beyond bliss, beyond stillness.
-In the later systems of yoga, such as Tantra Yoga (5th Century A.D.) and other eastern philosophies like Taoism, it is believed that we can experience any one of these layers within this lifetime at any given moment, if we prepare our bodies and minds and are willing to enter and move into a place within, a place that is beyond what we know of as the mind and reality.
+In the later systems of yoga, such as Tantra Yoga (5th Century A.D.) and other eastern philosophies like Taoism, it is believed that we can experience any one of these layers within this lifetime at any given moment, if we prepare our bodies and minds and are willing to enter and move into a place within, a place that is beyond what we know of as the mind and our current reality.

 This is my understanding of the Kosha’s.
 It’s not the only interpretation, though its an interpretation based on my experience of being in deep meditation and delving into the subtle body where I feel peace, joy, stillness, nothingness back to mind, matter, the material world and once again to experience peace, joy, stillness, nothingness and back to mind and matter and material world.
 In my experience, the Kosha’s work side by side, drawing us into the possibility of infinite peace and the material world pulling us back out of that existence into this existence.
 The play between the material world and the deeper layers of our energy system is the veiling and unveiling of Truth that is termed as Lila in yoga philosophy.